MnM0043/Ecommerce-Sales-Analysis-with-SQL/README.md

 # Ecommerce Sales Analysis with SQL
+THIS PROJECT IS UNFINISHED
 By Mohit Mohan

-A portfolio project analyzing ecommerce sales data using SQL to uncover trends, customer behavior, and business insights.
+A portfolio project analyzing e-commerce sales data using SQL to uncover trends, customer behaviour, and business insights.

 ## Project Structure